mindscan-de/BrightFlux/BrightFlux-Persistence/README.md

 * This component should be a first class citizen in a preference page concept in the future

+* such a Component would allow to skip the use of too many hard coded values in the source code, like path information and default texts

 ## Current state of this Component

 Nothing is actually implemented right now.